johan--/conservethisacre/README.md

 If something is not defined, application will not ran, and you will see error in consle

+# Secrets

+AWS, Stripe secrets must be defined as environment variables.
+However some of the secrets are defined in environment.*.ts files, that are used by browser.

+/src/environments/environment.ts
+/src/environments/environment.prod.ts

+If you are running project in dev mode - you need to odify environment.ts, otherwise, please modify environment.prod.ts

+Here are properties that should be set:

+- facebookAppId
+- googleMapsKey
+- stripeApiKey

 # First Run

 When you first time running application - it will start from setup mode where you will need to create first admin user